zamanianlab/ZamanianLabDocs/docs/pipelines_server.md

 1. Staging input data for processing

-    Transfer a single folder containing your job input files to the staging data directory.
-You can run transfer commands from the lab file server or BRC server (sequencing data).
+    Transfer a single folder containing your job input files to the staging input directory.
+You can run transfer commands from your computer or from the BRC server (sequencing data).

     `scp [dir] {net-id}@transfer.chtc.wisc.edu:/staging/{net-id}/input/`